Future Super-Eco Beijing: City of Gold

 The Ecotopia 2121 Project details the futures of 100 cities across the globe as though they've somehow overcome all environmental challenges and become super-ecofriendly.
-This month, we highlight the future of Beijing.
+This month, we highlight the future of super-eco Beijing.

 Each building is made from eco-gold brick, coming from a gold industry universally adjusted by adopting three fundamental policies:

 1. The No Stench policy.
 Gold-mining should not change the natural aroma of the air, thus the predominate flora has to be preserved, noxious chemicals have to be abandoned, lakes and fisheries have to be conserved, and mining sites have to be restored.